Premium efficiency: Reducing energy consumption and CO_{2} emissions

 Several statements have been made regarding motor use and the advantages of using premium-efficiency or higher efficiency motors.
 These include:

 Based on U.S. Department of Energy data, it is estimated that the National Electrical Manufacturers Association (NEMA) premium-efficiency motor program would save 5.8 terawatts of electricity and prevent the release of nearly 80 million metric tons of carbon into the atmosphere over the next ten years.
 This is equivalent to keeping 16 million cars off the road.

 Roughly 30 million new electric motors are sold each year for industrial purposes.
 Some 300 million motors are in use in industry, infrastructure and large buildings.
 These electric motors are responsible for 40% of global electricity used to drive pumps, fans, compressors and other mechanical traction equipment.
 Motor technology has evolved over the last few decades.
 Superior so-called "premium" products are now available, ready to change the market toward energy efficiency and to contribute in lowering greenhouse gas emissions worldwide.

 With using best practice energy efficiency of electrical motors can be improved by 20% to 30% on average.
 Most improvements have a pay back time of 1 to 3 years.
-This in addition means a big potential impact on reduction of global greenhouse gas emissions.
+This can result in a potential impact on reduction of global greenhouse gas emissions.

 Electric motor systems consume large amounts of electrical energy and can provide an opportunity for significant energy savings.
 Energy represents more than 97 percent of total motor operating costs over the motor's lifetime.
 However, the purchase of a new motor often tends to be driven by the price, not the electricity it will consume.
 Even a small improvement in efficiency could result in significant energy and cost savings.
 Investing a little more money upfront for a more efficient motor is often paid back in energy savings.
 Improving energy efficiency reduces greenhouse gas emissions that contribute to climate change.